-- A31.
+- A35.
 The reliability of information to be used as audit evidence, and therefore of the audit evidence itself, is influenced by its source and its nature, and the circumstances under which it is obtained, including the controls over its preparation and maintenance where relevant.
 Therefore, generalizations about the reliability of various kinds of audit evidence are subject to important exceptions.
 Even when information to be used as audit evidence is obtained from sources external to the entity, circumstances may exist that could affect its reliability.
 For example, information obtained from a source independent of the entity may not be reliable if the source is not knowledgeable, or a management's expert may lack objectivity.
-While recognizing that exceptions may exist, the following generalizations about the reliability of audit evidence may be useful: - The reliability of audit evidence is increased when it is obtained from independent sources outside the entity. - The reliability of audit evidence that is generated internally is increased when the related controls, including those over its preparation and maintenance, imposed by the entity are effective. - Audit evidence obtained directly by the auditor (for example, observation of the application of a control) is more reliable than audit evidence obtained indirectly or by inference (for example, inquiry about the application of a control). - Audit evidence in documentary form, whether paper, electronic, or other medium, is more reliable than evidence obtained orally (for example, a contemporaneously written record of a meeting is more reliable than a subsequent oral representation of the matters discussed). - Audit evidence provided by original documents is more reliable than audit evidence provided by photocopies or facsimiles, or documents that have been filmed, digitized or otherwise transformed into electronic form, the reliability of which may depend on the controls over their preparation and maintenance. - A32.
-SSA 520 provides further guidance regarding the reliability of data used for purposes of designing analytical procedures as substantive procedures. - A33.
-SSA 240 deals with circumstances where the auditor has reason to believe that a document may not be authentic, or may have been modified without that modification having been disclosed to the auditor. - A33a.
-SSA 250 (Revised) provides further guidance with respect to the auditor complying with any additional responsibilities under law, regulation or relevant ethical requirements regarding an entity's identified or suspected non-compliance with laws and regulations that may provide
+While recognizing that exceptions may exist, the following generalizations about the reliability of audit evidence may be useful: - The reliability of audit evidence is increased when it is obtained from independent sources outside the entity. - The reliability of audit evidence that is generated internally is increased when the related controls, including those over its preparation and maintenance, imposed by the entity are effective. - Audit evidence obtained directly by the auditor (for example, observation of the application of a control) is more reliable than audit evidence obtained indirectly or by inference (for example, inquiry about the application of a control). - Audit evidence in documentary form, whether paper, electronic, or other medium, is more reliable than evidence obtained orally (for example, a contemporaneously written record of a meeting is more reliable than a subsequent oral representation of the matters discussed). - Audit evidence provided by original documents is more reliable than audit evidence provided by photocopies or facsimiles, or documents that have been filmed, digitized or otherwise transformed into electronic form, the reliability of which may depend on the controls over their preparation and maintenance. - A36.
+SSA 520 provides further guidance regarding the reliability of data used for purposes of designing analytical procedures as substantive procedures16. - SSA 240 deals with circumstances where the auditor has reason to believe that a document A37. may not be authentic, or may have been modified without that modification having been disclosed to the auditor17. - SSA 250 (Revised)18 provides further guidance with respect to the auditor complying with any A38.